Weighted least-squares approximation with determinantal point processes and generalized volume sampling: Introduction

 \section{Introduction}

 We consider the problem of approximating a function $f$ by an element of a given $m$-dimensional space $V_m$ using point evaluations of the function.
-The function is defined on a general Polish space $\Xc$ equipped with a probability measure $\mu$ and the error is assessed in the natural norm in $L^2_\mu(\Xc)$ defined by
+The function is defined on a \revb{set $\Xc$} equipped with a \revb{positive} measure $\mu$ and the error is assessed in the natural norm in $L^2_\mu(\Xc)$ defined by